tag1consulting/goose/README.md

 ### WebSocket Controller

 The host and port that the WebSocket Controller listens on can be configured at start time with `--websocket-host` and `--websocket-port`.
 The WebSocket Controller can be completely disabled with the `--no-websocket` command line option.
-The defaults can be changed with, changed with `GooseDefault::WebSocketHost`,`GooseDefault::WebSocketPort`, and `GooseDefault::NoWebSocket`.
+The defaults can be changed with `GooseDefault::WebSocketHost`,`GooseDefault::WebSocketPort`, and `GooseDefault::NoWebSocket`.

 The WebSocket Controller supports a subset of the above commands, including `exit`, `stop`, `hatchrate FLOAT`, `config` and `metrics`.
 All commands that return results do so in json format.